 - Stomach ache

 The final word about the donated egg

-Due to the fact that the donated egg method uses accurate and complete screenings, the success rate of the egg donation method is high.
+Since the donated egg method uses accurate and complete screenings, the success rate of the egg donation method is high.
 In this method, the eggs of donors that have been carefully screened; It is picked up by a doctor and fertilized with sperm (usually the sperm of the recipient’s egg) in the laboratory.
 The embryo or embryos formed are transferred to the recipient’s uterus for further development.
 Egg donation and implantation may be accompanied by physical and psychological side effects, but it is a completely safe and tolerable procedure. (learn more about The success rate of Egg Donation)

 Egg donation in Iran

 The donated egg (oocyte) method is a legal and well-known method in Iran.
 This method is performed in reputable infertility treatment centers in Iran with high accuracy and quality.
 Oocyte donors are selected from young women and screening is performed rigorously on their physical and mental health to minimize the risk of birth defects and other complications in the fetus.
-Due to the fact that the success rate of treatment with fresh oocytes is higher than the frozen oocytes, in infertility treatment centers in Iran, fresh oocytes are used to donate to infertile couples.
+Since the success rate of treatment with fresh oocytes is higher than the frozen oocytes, in infertility treatment centers in Iran, fresh oocytes are used to donate to infertile couples.
 Therefore, the success rate of donated oocyte treatment in Iran is high.

 In the infertility treatment centers in Iran, in addition to the health of the donated egg, the adaptation between physical, cultural, social, etc. characteristics between the egg donor and the egg recipient is very important.
 Therefore, there is a lot of obsession and care in choosing the donor to select the person with the most compliance with the characteristics of the egg recipient.
 (It should be noted that according to the law, medical centers in Iran are not allowed to disclose information about egg donors to others).

 Egg Donation Cost in Iran